abelsonlive/dymo/readme.md

 ```

 ## Setup
+* Startup redis:
+  * `redis-server`
-Simply place the images you want to label in the `static/images` directory.
+* Now, simply place the images you want to label in the `static/images` directory.
 The filenames should be unique to each image and will be used as the primary key in the datastore.

 ## Run
 start up the UI: